-When you run a large portal site that provides updated information regularly, one of the goals you have is keeping people on your site so that they can see your content and your advertising.
+When you run a large portal site that provides updated information regularly, one of the goals you have is keeping people on your site to see your content and advertising.

-When you run a search engine, one of your goals is helping visitors find what they want quickly, showing them relevant advertising while they use your service to find other pages.
+When you run a search engine, one of your goals is helping visitors find what they want quickly, showing them relevant advertising while using your service to find other pages.

 Yahoo is in the interesting position of being both a portal and search engine, and that may provide some interesting challenges to what they have to offer.